 As the largest, single US healthcare payer, the government plays a dominant role in shaping the healthcare marketplace.
 Our experts track, interpret, and model federal and state policies that affect insurance coverage, access, and consumer choice so you can see around the bend.

-The Centers for Medicare & Medicaid Services released the proposed Notice of Benefit and Payment Parameters (NBPP) for the 2020 plan year.
-The rule could limit exchange plan enrollees' access to certain brand name drugs and increase the out-of-pocket costs within plans.
+The Centers for Medicare & Medicaid Services released the final Notice of Benefit and Payment Parameters (NBPP) for the 2020 plan year.
+This annual rule, released today, updates guidance and regulations related to exchanges as well as the broader individual, small group, and large group insurance markets.